Main Policy Content

 ULLs are arranged hierarchically -- employees are members of the most specific ULL possible that matches their unit and job function.

 Day-to-day management of ULLs throughout the Libraries is handled by list managers.
 To change membership of a ULL, contact the Global List Manager for your area.
-A current list of global list managers (staff only) is available.
+A current list of global list managers (staff site) is available.

 LIBRARY ULL GUIDELINES: